“Shakespeare” & The Ornaments of Virtue Part II

 The way to conquer the passions is not simply to deny one’s desires, but to elevate one’s spiritual vision to the highest ideal.
 It does not ultimately consist of blocking evil desires, but in embracing “the father of true pleasures, of all blessings, of peace, of gentleness and of good will,” this is how the passions are overcome, by encountering what is more beautiful, transcendent and pure:

 And since you delight to inhabit the flower of beautiful bodies and beautiful souls, and there sometimes consent to reveal a little of yourself to those worthy to see you, I believe that you now dwell here among us.
 Consent then, O Lord, to hear our prayers, pour yourself into our hearts, and with the radiance of your most sacred fire illumine our darkness and like a trusted guide show us the right path through this blind maze.
 Correct the falsity of our senses, and after our long delirium give us the true substance of goodness.
-Quicken our intellects with the incense of spirituality and make us so attuned to the celestial harmony that there is no longer room within us for any discord of passion. [xxii]
+Quicken our intellects with the incense of spirituality and make us so attuned to the celestial harmony that there is no longer room within us for any discord of passion. [xiv]

 What quickens our intellects is the “incense of spirituality”—the essence of which is a living encounter with Divine Beauty Himself, as Bembo supplicates the Deity: “pour yourself into our hearts”; not an idea about God, but communion with God Himself.
 This is where one experiences the “radiance of your most sacred fire.”